stephengold/MonkeyWrench/README.md

   + using [Git]:
     + `git clone https://github.com/stephengold/MonkeyWrench.git`
     + `cd MonkeyWrench`
+    + `git checkout -b latest 0.5.0`
+  + using a web browser:
+    + browse to [the latest release][latest]
+    + follow the "Source code (zip)" link
+    + save the ZIP file
+    + extract the contents of the saved ZIP file
+    + `cd` to the extracted directory/folder
 4. Run the [Gradle] wrapper:
   + using Bash or PowerShell or Zsh: `./gradlew build`
   + using Windows Command Prompt: `.\gradlew build`

 After a successful build,
 the library JAR will be found in "lib/build/libs".

+You can install the artifacts to your local Maven repository:
++ using Bash or PowerShell or Zsh: `./gradlew install`
++ using Windows Command Prompt: `.\gradlew install`

 You can restore the project to a pristine state:
 + using Bash or PowerShell or Zsh: `./gradlew clean cleanDownloads`